 Anti-doping/Performance Enhancing Drugs Testing:

-As is sometimes the case during urine specimen collection, the Collector may be required to prepare the specimen (pour the liquid into two glass specimen containers) and carry out certain screening tests.
+During urine specimen collection, there is a need to prepare the specimen (pour the liquid into two glass specimen containers) and carry out certain screening tests.
 For example; to measure temperature using a thermometer or test strip, to measure the concentration (specific gravity) using a handheld refractometer, to measure the pH using instant read-out strips.
 These measurements are made to verify each urine sample is genuine and ready to be sent to the lab.

-However, in the case of EB, the same sampling device used to collect the specimen from the donor, is also used to transport the specimen to the lab.
-The specimen remains held by the filter, which is enclosed within the housing, at all times.
-The housing is not opened by the Collector.
+However, in the case of EB, the same sampling device used to collect the specimen from the Donor, is also used to transport the specimen to the lab.
+The specimen remains held within the filter, which is enclosed within the housing, at all times.
+The housing is not opened by the Donor or Collector.
 The Collector is not required to process the specimen in any way, except to seal the unit and prepare it for packaging and transport to the testing lab for analysis, using the appropriate chain-of-custody protocol.